-The web proxy operates in the user space, but not in the DPI engine.
+The web proxy operates in the user space but not in the DPI engine.
 If web proxy filtering (instead of the DPI engine) is specified in the firewall rule, traffic is handed over to the web proxy engine.
 The engine decrypts HTTPS traffic on the standard port 443, identifies the category, and enforces the specified web policy.

 Web content scanning takes place in the antivirus engine in real-time or batch mode based on the scanning settings configured in the web module.
 Even when web proxy is selected, web content filtering over non-standard ports takes place in the DPI engine.

-However, if web proxy isn't selected in the firewall rule, the DPI engine implements web filtering, including HTTPS decryption based on SSL/TLS inspection rules.
+If web proxy isn't selected in the firewall rule, the DPI engine implements web filtering, including HTTPS decryption based on SSL/TLS inspection rules.
 It also enforces web policy settings and content scanning.

 Protection for file transfers takes place here.
 You set the FTP scanning settings in the firewall rule.

-The firewall stack forwards SMTP/S, POP/S, and IMAP/S traffic to the email engine.
+SlowPath forwards SMTP/S, POP/S, and IMAP/S traffic to the email engine.
 The engine processes emails in both MTA (Mail Transfer Agent) and transparent proxy modes.
 Depending on the mode in which Sophos Firewall is deployed, it applies SMTP and POP-IMAP policies for spam and malware.

 The engine encrypts outgoing traffic based on the SPX encryption template and decrypts incoming traffic based on the email settings.
-The email engine sends packets to the antivirus engine for malware processing and to the anti-spam engine for spam check.
+The email engine sends packets to the antivirus engine for malware processing and the anti-spam engine for a spam check.

 The reverse proxy processes incoming connections to web applications hosted within the network.